 Regardless of what local officials say, COVID-19 isn’t going away May 1.
 Unemployment, lower consumer demand and stress will carry on for months, possibly years.
-There is still time for businesses to be proactive in their communication with customers, though, even if they were off to a slow start.
+There is still time for businesses to utilize proactive customer communications, though, even if they were off to a slow start.

 Approach before being approached

-Attentively listening to and following through on what customers say they need, whether or not it is beneficial to your operations in the moment, makes all the difference.
-While some customer needs might result in loss in the short-term for your company, ignoring these needs can harm the future of your operations.
+Attentively listening to and following through on what customers say they need, whether or not it is beneficial to your operations at the moment, makes all the difference.
+While some customer needs might result in a loss in the short term for your company, ignoring these needs can harm the future of your operations.
 Done right, it will pay off dividends.

 Your CX strategy needs reevaluation